pburkholder/puppet-at-audax/elements/elements.md

-!SLIDE transition=fade
+!SLIDE

 # Declarative Language #

-> The apache2 package should be installed
+* The apache2 package should be installed

-> The apache.conf file should contain...
+* The apache.conf file should contain...

-> The apache service should be running
+* The apache service should be running

 .notes This is _not_ apt-get install, scp apache.conf, service apache start, all of which would be 'imperative'.